rhevorn/shape/README.md

-# GoShape
+# shape

 **Type-safe, composable schema parsing and validation for Go.**

-GoShape turns untrusted runtime data into validated, typed Go values without struct tags or validation DSLs.
+`shape` turns untrusted runtime data into validated, typed Go values without struct tags or validation DSLs.

 Requires Go 1.24 or newer.
 The module and bundled adapters use only the Go